LegendsUnchained/vpx-standalone-alp4k/external/vpx-grease/README.md

 - Copy the contents of this repo folder to your USB drive
 - Add your personalized launcher.elf and rename it to vpx-grease.elf
-- Download the table and directb2s files above and copy/move into /external/vpx-grease
+- Download the table and directb2s files above, extract and copy/move into /external/vpx-grease
 - Extract and open (Grease.zip), place folder into vpx-grease/Music
-- Download the rom (elvis.zip) stays in zip folder, place zip file in vpx-grease/pinmame/roms
+- Download the rom (elvis.zip) which stays in zip folder, place zip file in vpx-grease/pinmame/roms
 - If using the Alt Color, download and rename grease.cRZ file to elvis.cRZ and place it in vpx-grease/pinmame/altcolor/elvis
 - Make sure (.vpx), (.directb2s), (.vbs) and (.ini) files are all named the same
 - "Why, this car is auto-matic.
 It's system-matic.
 Its hyyyyydro-matic.
 Why, it's greased lightning!" - Danny Zuko